davidjin0/gnrprod/README.md

-This package features three main functions: `gnrprod`, `gnrflex`, and `gnriv`. `gnrprod` performs the entire production function estimation routine. `gnrflex` performs the first stage of the estimation routine which returns the flexible input elasticity. `gnrflex` performs the second stage of the estimation routine which returns the fixed input elasticities and productivity.
+This package features three main functions: `gnrprod`, `gnrflex`, and `gnriv`. `gnrprod` performs the entire production function estimation routine. `gnrflex` performs the first stage of the estimation routine which returns the flexible input elasticity. `gnriv` performs the second stage of the estimation routine which returns the fixed input elasticities and productivity.

 An example of the use of `gnrprod`: